 Active verification with authenticated access can be implemented by creating dedicated user accounts with appropriate privilege settings at the target machines.
 The alert verification system can then remotely log in and execute scripts or system commands.
-This allows one to monitor the integrity of system files (e.g., the password file or system specific binaries) or check for well-known files that are created by attacks (e.g., worms usually leave an executable copy of the worm on the file system).
-In addition, programs that retrieve interesting forensic data such as open network connections (such as netstat), open files (such as lsof) or running processes (such as ps) can be invoked.
+This allows one to monitor the integrity of system files (e.g., the password file or system-specific binaries) or check for well-known files that are created by attacks (e.g., executable files left by worms).
+In addition, programs that retrieve interesting forensic data such as open network connections, open files, or running processes can also be invoked.

 The advantage of mechanisms in this group is the access to high-quality data gathered directly from a target machine.
 One downside is the need to configure each machine for authenticated remote access.
-This might be cumbersome in large network installations or when hosts with many different operating systems are used.
-On the other hand, in large networks, such accounts may already exist for maintenance purposes and can be also used for gathering of forensic evidence.
-Another problem is the fact that the information provided by general user-space tools might not be as complete and accurate as it is possible with specialized, often kernel-space tools.
+This might be cumbersome in large network installations or when hosts with several different operating systems are used.
+On the other hand, in large networks, such accounts may already exist for maintenance purposes and can be also leveraged for gathering forensic evidence.
+Another problem with this approach is that the information provided by general user-space tools might not be as complete and accurate as it is possible with specialized tools.
+For example, kernel-level tools may provide much more detailed information with respect to other monitoring tools such as netstat, lsof, or ps.

-2.2.3 Active with dedicated sensor support
+2.2.3 Active Verification with Dedicated Sensor Support

 Mechanisms in this group require, in addition to authenticated access, special auditing support installed at the target machines.
-This auditing support can be operating system extensions or special purpose tools, such as host-based intrusion detection systems.
-The differences between using standard tools and relying on dedicated sensors is that standard tools are common in most distributions.
+This auditing support can be provided by operating system extensions or special purpose tools, such as host-based intrusion detection systems.
+The difference between using standard tools and relying on dedicated sensors is that standard tools are common in most distributions.
 In addition, dedicated sensors often need complex configuration.

 Dedicated sensors can be used to monitor system calls issued by user applications.
-This allows one to check for the spawning of suspicious processes (e.g., shell invocations) or for accesses to critical files.
-As opposed to standard tools that present a current snapshot of the system, sensors can keep a record of malicious activity.
-This enables the verification system to gather events that are only visible for a short period of time, which could be missed by a snapshot.
+This allows one to check for the spawning of suspicious processes (e.g., shell invocations) or for accesses to critical files (e.g., the inetd.conf file).
+In addition, auditing facilities can keep a record of malicious activity, while standard monitoring tools provide only a snapshot of the system.
+Therefore, monitoring mechanisms provide the verification system with access to events that are only visible for a short period of time, which could be missed by a snapshot.

 The advantage of dedicated sensor support is the ability to provide the most detailed and accurate audit records.
-The drawback is the effort required to install and configure these sensors, and the fact that certain sensors are not available for all platforms.
+The draw-back is the effort required to install and configure these sensors, and the fact that certain sensors are not available for all platforms.

-2.2.4 General issues of active verification
+2.2.4 General Issues in Active Verification